ibm-cloud-docs/watsonx-ai-saas-automation/troubleshoot-validate.md

 {{site.data.keyword.attribute-definition-list}}

-# Why did the watsonx AI SaaS validation fail?
+# Why did the Watsonx.ai SaaS with Assistant and Governance validation fail?
 {: #troubleshoot-validate}
 {: troubleshoot}

-You must have a successful watsonx AI SaaS deployable architecture validation.
+You must have a successful Watsonx.ai SaaS with Assistant and Governance deployable architecture validation.
 {: shortdesc}

-The validation of a watsonx AI SaaS deployable architecture for {{site.data.keyword.Bluemix_notm}} projects configuration failed.
+The validation of a Watsonx.ai SaaS with Assistant and Governance deployable architecture for {{site.data.keyword.Bluemix_notm}} projects configuration failed.
 {: tsSymptoms}

-The watsonx AI SaaS requires setting several input parameters during the configuration phase.
+The Watsonx.ai SaaS with Assistant and Governance requires setting several input parameters during the configuration phase.
 The most common reason for failures during the validation is because of a bad value set for some of those parameters.
 {: tsCauses}

 If the validation process does not finish successfully, look at the {{site.data.keyword.Bluemix_notm}} projects configuration logs.